 Additionally, Westport has two Metro North railroad stations, Westport (Saugatuck) and Greens Farms on the Metro-North Railroad’s New Haven line, which serves Grand Central Terminal in New York City and Union Station in New Haven.
 This line is shared with Amtrak and is part of the Northeast Corridor.

-For Westport House sober living clients, the downtown Westport offers numerous employment opportunities, with everything from one-of-a-kind shops to national retailers.
+Downtown Westport and Route 1 offer numerous employment opportunities, with everything from one-of-a-kind shops to national retailers.
 Restaurants and eateries abound; and a thriving arts and cultural community offers art exhibitions, performances at venues such as Westport Country Playhouse and the Levitt Pavilion, a large library, churches and synagogues, and museums.
 Westport is also headquarters for many well-known companies in the investment management, manufacturing, media, advertising, marketing, food service, and venture capital industries.